scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 dense is supported.

-Roughly 90\% of Ops for tensors have implementations for the GPU, notable exceptions being advanced indexing, scan, summation over certain combinations of axes, and reductions max, min and prod.
+Roughly 90\% of Ops for tensors have implementations for the GPU, notable exceptions being advanced indexing, summation over certain combinations of axes, and reductions max, min and prod.
 Our goal is extend coverage to all ops.